MSUSAzureAccelerators/Sustainable-Smart-Buildings-HackInBox/README.md

       This challenge is designed to achieve following learning objectives:
          * What machine learning models are suitable for this and similar problem statements?
-         * How to interpret how the machine learning models are tuned to predict future unseen data?
+         * How to interpret the performance of a machine learning models that are tuned to predict future unseen data?

 # Value Proposition
 * Develop fluency in sustainability topics especially in carbon and energy space to have meaningful conversations with customers and partners